RDYG18/Rene-wind-preventive-maintenance/README.md

 **Integrate feedback from maintenance teams into the modeling process:**

-Actively collecting and reviewing technician feedback on the model’s predictions (e.g., “false alarms” or missed failures) can help refine the system over time.
-Establishing this feedback loop allows the Data Science team to better align predictions with real-world observations, adjust thresholds if needed, and continuously improve model relevance and adoption in the field.
+- Actively collecting and reviewing technician feedback on the model’s predictions ( “false alarms” or missed failures) can help refine the system over time.
+Establishing this feedback loop allows the Data Science team to better align predictions with real world observations, adjust thresholds if needed, and continuously improve model relevance and adoption in the field.

+- This also helps strengthen the collaboration between the Engineering, Maintenance, and Data Science teams by making it easier to understand the specific needs of each area.
+As a result, teams can stay aligned and work more efficiently toward shared operational goals.

+**Refine Sensor Strategy:**

+- Consider re evaluating sensor placement and maintenance on the most important features (V36, V16, etc.).
+Investigate whether sensors related to these features require more frequent calibration or if additional sensor types could enhance coverage.

+**Expand the Model to Multi Failure Classification:**

+Currently, the model performs binary classification to predict whether a failure will occur.
+While this provides valuable support for proactive maintenance planning, future iterations could significantly enhance operational impact by shifting to multi class classification predicting not only if a failure will happen, but also what type of failure ( gearbox, brake, generator).

+This upgrade would enable:

+- **Targeted maintenance actions**, tailored to the specific component at risk

+- **Optimized spare parts inventory**, reducing overstock and emergency procurement

+- **Minimized downtime**, by ensuring technicians arrive prepared with the right tools and parts

+- **Improved operational planning**, especially for remote or offshore wind farms